eightbitjim/spaceship-minus-one/README.md

 # viccy-spaceship
 A game for the Commodore Vic 20.
-This is very much work in progress, so is only partially working at present.
+Still working on on, it it's just about playable.
+The only control is pressing space!

 ![screenshot](/screenshot.jpg)

+To load, you need either `loader1` (for tape) or `loader8` (for disk), and the `game` file.
+Pre-compiled versions are already in the `output` directory.

+For the VICE emulator, mount the `output` directory as drive 8, then start up a VIC-20.
+Enter:

+`load"loader8",8`

+and then `run`.

-If you want to have a go, you should assemble using the [dasm assembler](https://github.com/cprieto/dasm) as follows:
+If you want to compile it, you should assemble using the [dasm assembler](https://github.com/cprieto/dasm).
+First you need to add the path to the dasm assembler to your path, make sure that the compilation script is executable and then run it.
+Something like:

-`dasm game.asm -ogame.prg`

-Then load `game.prg` into a VIC20 emulator such as Vice.
-Then run using:

-`SYS 4612`

-The only control is pressing space!
+`export PATH=$PATH:/pathToYourDasmInstallation/dasm/bin`
+`chmod +x compile.sh`
+`./compile.sh`

+This will output a new file `game` into the `output` directory.